Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Related Work

 \section{Related Work}

-\paragraph{Generative Models for Crystal Structure Prediction (CSP).} Deep generative models are promising solutions for CSP. \citet{jiao2023crystal,jiaospace} propose joint generation of lattice parameters and fractional atomic coordinates using a periodic \textit{E}(3)-equivariant denoising diffusion model. \citet{miller2024flowmm} and \citet{wu2025periodic} introduce Riemannian flow matching and periodic Bayesian flow networks (BFNs), respectively, enabling efficient sampling of crystals.
-For MOFs, \citet{kimmofflow} treat the metal nodes and organic linkers as rigid building blocks and introduce a Riemannian flow matching framework to predict the position and orientations of these components. \citet{jiao2025mof} extend the periodic BFNs to the hypersphere for better orientation modeling by introducing Bingham BFNs.
+\textbf{Generative Models for Crystal Structure Prediction (CSP).} Deep generative models are promising solutions for CSP. \citet{jiao2023crystal,jiaospace} propose joint generation of lattice parameters and fractional atomic coordinates using a periodic \textit{E}(3)-equivariant denoising diffusion model. \citet{miller2024flowmm} and \citet{wu2025periodic} introduce Riemannian flow matching (RFM) and periodic Bayesian flow networks (BFNs), respectively, enabling efficient sampling of crystals.
+For MOFs, \citet{kimmofflow} treat the metal nodes and organic linkers as rigid building blocks and introduce an RFM model to predict the position and orientations of these components. \citet{jiao2025mof} extend the periodic BFNs to the hypersphere for better orientation modeling by introducing Bingham BFNs.
 Unlike these denoising-based paradigms, we pioneer the application of LLMs for autoregressive MOF structure prediction.

-\paragraph{LLM-based Crystal Generation.} Although denoising-based models currently dominate 3D structure generation, recent advances have adapted LLMs for crystal generation by treating structures as texts. \citet{gruverfine} and \citet{antunes2024crystal} pioneer fine-tuning LLMs to produce text-encoded atomistic data and Crystallographic Information Files (CIFs), respectively.
-Furthermore, CrystalICL~\citep{wang2025crystalicl} extends LLM-based crystal geneation with hybrid instruction tuning to enable few-shot in-context learning (ICL). \citet{xu2025plaid++} fine-tunes a Qwen-2.5 backbone~\citep{qwen2025qwen25technicalreport} with reinforcement learning to bias generation towards stable, novel structures with desired properties.
-These atom-level text representations fail to capture the intrinsic topology and modularity of MOFs, and also lead to extremely long contexts that LLMs struggle with.
+\textbf{LLM-based Crystal Generation.} Although denoising-based models currently dominate 3D structure generation, recent advances have adapted LLMs for crystal generation by treating structures as text sequences. \citet{gruverfine} and \citet{antunes2024crystal} pioneer fine-tuning LLMs to produce text-encoded atomistic data for crystals.
+Furthermore, CrystalICL~\citep{wang2025crystalicl} extends LLM-based crystal generation with hybrid instruction tuning to enable few-shot in-context learning. \citet{xu2025plaid++} fine-tunes a Qwen-2.5 backbone~\citep{qwen2025qwen25technicalreport} with reinforcement learning to bias generation towards stable and novel structures with desired properties.
+MatExpert~\citep{ding2025matexpert} mimics the workflow of human material scientists to generate crystals within a retrieval–transition–generation framework.
+To improve structural precision, FlowLLM~\citep{sriram2024flowllm} proposes a hybrid framework that couples LLMs with an RFM model~\citep{miller2024flowmm}, combining the ability of LLMs to provide informative structural priors with the continuous optimization strength of denoising-based models.
+Despite these advances, existing atom-level text representations fail to capture the intrinsic topology and modularity of MOFs, and also lead to extremely long contexts that LLMs struggle with.

 Specifically for MOFs, recent systems like MOFGPT~\citep{badrinarayanan2025mofgpt} and MOFGen~\citep{inizan2025system} leverage LLMs for generative design.
 However, existing approaches circumvent direct 3D structural generation.
 They either rely on external diffusion solvers~\citep{inizan2025system} or simplify topologies into 1D string identifiers~\citep{badrinarayanan2025mofgpt}.
 Consequently, the potential of LLMs to explicitly perceive 3D spatial relationships and directly assemble precise atomic structures remains largely untapped.